 Some of the benefits of participating in this program include gaining insight into the healthcare sector, the roles of primary care providers in public health, and the challenges and opportunities of working with rural and underserved populations; the opportunity to work with and learn about diverse populations; travel and exposure outside of your home community; personal growth including responsibility, accountability, and gaining experience working in a team environment; leadership over at least one project at the clinical site; and a supportive, structured, yet adventurous summer internship experience that is reputable and great for resume building

 We have many alumni willing to speak about their experience with the program!
-Please email the Courier Program Coordinator at firstname.lastname@example.org to request this.
+Please email the Courier Program Director at firstname.lastname@example.org to request this.
 You can also research Frontier Nursing University's blogs and Quarterly Bulletins for more firsthand accounts.

 Kentucky is full of adventure and opportunities.
 Some great places to visit during your time in Central Kentucky include Raven Run Park, Keeneland, Shaker Village, Castle Post, and the Bluegrass Heritage Museum.
 You’ll also be close enough to Louisville and Nashville for a weekend trip.There are also many other opportunities not listed here!
-Should you be accepted as a 2022 Courier, your welcome packet will include information regarding the area.
+Should you be accepted as a future Courier, your welcome packet will include information regarding the area.